sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 Tape storage
 ============

-The grid tape storage back-end contains ~22 petabyte of data (January 2016).
+The Grid tape storage back-end contains ~22 petabyte of data (January 2016).
 There are two tape libraries: one in Almere and one in the Vancis datacenter in Amsterdam Science Park.
 Some data only has a single copy, but smaller projects typically have a double copy of their tape data.

 Transfer performance
 ====================